iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ct.covid19.exposurenotifications___minted14005/report.md

 > Nice app, like others have said i appreciate that it doesnt require permissions and the privacy model is transparent.
 Only thing that could make it better is if it was open source.<br> :date: __2020-11-29 01:57:29__

-> Great app.
-Glad to see CT dept of health participating in this notification system.
-Be a patriot and wear a mask.
-It will save lives and prevent the need for further lock downs.
-No permissions needed.
-You have no excuse unless you hate your country.<br> :date: __2020-11-29 00:24:33__

-> This app is a hoax 😉 Update: I forgot that I wrote the above "review" until I got a response from the developer.
-I just want to say thank you for everything you are doing.
-This app is a great idea.
-Keep up the good work!
-I probably should have kept my original tongue in cheek "review" to myself.<br> :date: __2020-11-27 05:22:57__

-> This is a must have for all apps<br> :date: __2020-11-23 09:07:13__

 #### 4-star reviews